maheshkotha/dsa-javascript/README.md

   the FIFO(First In, First Out) principle, meaning the element enters the queue first will be the first one to be removed.

+# Hash Table
+  - Data structure use to store key-value pairs.
+    * Javascripts : Object
+    * Python: Dictionaries
+    * Go: Maps

+  - Suppose we want to store a phone number in hash table

+    john: 345665
+    alex: 985678
+    luci: 456786

+    To solve this problem, we'll be using a "has functions"

+  * Hash Function
+    - Acts like as a translator, taking an input of any size (key) and converting it into a fixed-size value (hash code) that can be used as an index within the hash table's internal array.
+This process of mapping arbitrary keys to fixed-length indices is called hashing.

+    - Input: you feed any kind of data into the hash function, like your name, a sentance, or a whole file.

+    - Hashing process: The function performs a series of mathematical operations on the input data, essentially scrambling it up in a unique way.

+    - Fixed-Size Output: Regardless of the input size, the hash function always spits out a fixed-size value, like a short string of characters or a number.